Welcome to the ANPC

 Three Victorian threatened native orchids - the McIvor Spider-orchid (Caladenia audasii), the Bendigo Spider-orchid (Caladenia sp. aff. fragranitissima) and the Stuart Mill Spider-orchid (Caladenia cretaceae) have also recently been successfully germinated.
 These seedlings will eventually be reintroduced back into the wild as part of a translocation project being implemented by the Loddon Mallee Region of the Department of Environment and Primary Industries (DEPI) and Amaryllis Environmental.
 (Media release).

 The Restore and Renew NSW project aims to create a website where practitioners can access genetic, environmental and ecological information for species considered most useful in restoration across NSW.
 The ANPC is working with the Royal Botanic Gardens and Domain Trust to identify the 200 plus species to include in the project.

 Do you care about Australia's unique native plants?
 Are you involved in plant conservation work?
 Are you a member of a local revegetation group, or a landholder, or a scientist conducting research into threatened species?

 Whatever your interest, joining the ANPC will keep you in touch with essential plant conservation activities, information, news, and contacts in Australia and internationally.

 You will receive four editions of our quarterly bulletin Australasian Plant Conservation, discounted registration

 at ANPC conferences, forums and workshops, and discounted subscription to the Ecological Management and Restoration (EMR) journal.

-And you will be helping us to promote and improve plant conservation in Australia, through such activities as running Plant ID workshops, organising the next Australasian Plant Conservation Conference in Hobart in November and developing our new website.
+And you will be helping us to promote and improve plant conservation in Australia, through such activities as running Plant ID workshops, organising the next Australasian Plant Conservation Conference and developing our new website.

 Help us further promote and improve plant conservation in Australia.
 Donations of $2 or more to the ANPC Public Fund are tax-deductible.